T-NOVA/NFS/README.md

 # T-NOVA WP5

 ## Network Function Store server
-The Network Function Store is mainly a repository for the VNFs’ software images and their metadata descriptions.
+The Network Function Store is mainly a repository for the VNFs software images and their metadata descriptions.<br/>
 The NFS has been written in java as a web application running on TomEE server, a tomcat server with java EE extensions.

 ### Requirements
-The build require JRE 1.8 and ant 1.9.
+The build require JRE 1.8 and ant 1.9. <br/>
 The server has to be run on server with Linux OS, rpm and JRE 1.8 installed.

 ### Tools and Packages used